yge58/caffe2-opencv-ndkcamera/README.md

 # What is it?

 Real-time camera preview with caffe2.
-And this is my first NDK app.  = )
+And it happens in NDK  :)

 # How to build